Stork Club: Early history

 By 1936, the Stork was doing well enough to have a million-dollar gross for the first time.
 Young debutante Brenda Frazier made her first visit to the Stork Club in the spring of 1938; she became a regular, bringing many young people from the society set with her.
 Billingsley welcomed young people who were not old enough to drink.
 He encouraged them to gather at the Stork Club by inviting debutantes to the club and holding a yearly "Glamor Girl" election.
+In 1941, he selected the North Carolina debutante Betty Cordon as the year's glamour girl.
 As the father of three daughters, Billingsley kept an eye on the young people, making sure they were not served alcohol and that they were able to have an enjoyable time at the Stork Club without it.

 The Stork Club previously provided live entertainment, but after Billingsley realized the reason people came to the club was to watch people, he abandoned the floor shows in favor of giving expensive gifts to regular customers of the club.
 A live band was provided in the main dining room for dancing.
 Billingsley had a keen sense for business.
 Before he purchased the building where the Stork Club was, the yearly rent for the space it occupied was $12,000.
 Billingsley rented out the hat- and coat-check area to a separate concession for $27,000 a year.
 This paid the rent for the Stork Club, leaving $15,000 annually to cover bad checks.
 When Ernest Hemingway wanted to pay his bill with a $100,000 check he received for the movie rights to For Whom the Bell Tolls, Billingsley told him he would be able to cash the check after the club closed at 4:00 am.
 He kept the Stork Club's name vivid in the minds of his patrons through mailing lists and a club newsletter.
 Billingsley was also aware of the need for a good working relationship with the press; food and drink for reporters and photographers assigned to cover the Stork Club were on the house.